 When you bring your dog to the vet, they will diagnostically analyze by asking a series of questions.
 Many of these questions will involve your dog’s family history, medical history, and recent behavior.
 You should have a good idea about the following questions:

-- What symptoms has your dog been displaying?
+- What dog pain symptoms has your dog been displaying?

 - What abnormal behavior signs have manifested?

 - What is their diet?
 How often do they eat?
 How much?
 Did you add something different or a to supplement the diet?

 - Has your dog been home or gone other places?
 Did you go somewhere new?